CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 ## Currently supported filters/operations are:

+* **drop**, Effectively drops a column by replacing the content by a single space character

 * **json2xml**, Does a syntactic transformation from JSON format to XML

 * **xml2json**, Does a syntactic transformation from XML format to JSON